arnaud-j4k08/PicoClockGreenEasy/README.md

 - scroll to the "Options" function
 - press "set" several times to reach the "auto light" setting
 - press "up" or "down" to set "auto light" to "on"
-- press "set" (for this setting, the "brightness boost" is temporarily disabled)
+- press "set" (for brightness settings, the "brightness boost" is temporarily disabled)
 - go to a completely dark room and use the "up" or "down" buttons to set the "brightness dark" percentage (to make the display very dark for sleeping, this value can also be negative, but the display will never be completely turned off, as a brightness of 0% or less results in a effective brightness of 0.1%)
 - press "set"
 - go to a not-so-dark room (or turn on the light) and use the "up" or "down" buttons to set the "brightness dim" percentage